Massive Tinder Photo Scrape Has Users Upset

 Really though, is this surprising?
 Seems like one could get most of these images from Facebook directly anyway.

-Uploading Not Okay (Score:2)
+Uploading Not Okay (Score:3)

 I can see downloading for research purposes as being ok.
 And I can see developing the algorithms as being ok.
 I can even see uploading the algorithms as being ok.